-The granola can be healthier than other meals, but with the additions of the nuts, dried fruits, and seeds, the calorie count grows higher.
-Although it is high in calories, the granola can be high in fiber, protein, iron and heart healthy fats.
+Granola can be healthy because it is packed with fiber and nutrients, but with every addition of nuts, dried fruits, and seeds, the calorie count grows higher.
+Even so, this granola recipe is high in fiber, protein, iron, and heart-healthy fats.

-When you store this recipe in an airtight container, it can last up to 2 weeks at room temperature or in the fridge.
-If you put this in the freezer, it can last up to 3 months.
+When you store this recipe in an airtight container, it can last up to 3 weeks at room temperature or in the fridge.
+If you put this in the freezer, it will last up to 6 months.

 Other Breakfast Recipes